 If you’re keen to feast on the Emirati delicacy of baby camel, you’re likely out of luck — unless you get invited to a local wedding.
 The next best thing?
 Camel milk, in a range of flavors and easily purchased from the supermarket.

 Other quintessential eats can be sampled everywhere from your hotel to the bakery, so don’t leave the United Arab Emirates without trying these Arabic foods.

 Dates and Cardamom Coffee

 Originally from Turkey, shawarma has been adopted by Emiratis as their go-to fast-food snack.
 The beloved flatbread roll is like a pita roll or wrap in the West.
 It’s eaten in the evenings, and well into the night, at Arabic eateries, which stay open late or for 24 hours.
 Look for a sweaty guy carving crisp, succulent slivers of lamb or chicken off vertical rotisseries into warm Arabic flatbread, spread with garlicky sauce or tangy salad.
-The best are at branches of Automatic, which are dotted around UAE cities.
 On occasion you might spot camel shawarma — if so, give it a try!